fission/fission/README.md

    * [Licensing](#licensing)

 ## :zap: Performance: 100msec cold start
     Fission maintains a pool of "warm" containers that each contain a small dynamic loader.
 When a function is first called, i.e. "cold-started", a running container is chosen and the function is loaded.
 This pool is what makes Fission fast: cold-start latencies are typically about 100msec.

-## Kubernetes is the right place for Serverless
+## :dart: Kubernetes is the right place for Serverless
     We're built on Kubernetes because we think any non-trivial app will use a combination of serverless functions and more conventional microservices, and Kubernetes is a great framework to bring these together seamlessly.

     Building on Kubernetes also means that anything you do for operations on your Kubernetes cluster &mdash; such as monitoring or log aggregation &mdash; also helps with ops on your Fission deployment.

 ## Getting Started